CodyBontecou/blog/content/tell-me-a-time-when.md

 1. Give me an example of a time when you did not meet a client’s expectation.
 What happened, and how did you attempt to rectify the situation?

-S: While working in China I did a multi backpacking trip along the great wall.
-My students wre doing it for an award and I took that as an experiential learning, to throw them in the deep-end to see how they do, some of the students struggle and at the end of the trip one of teacher gave me some critique on how I could have done better.
-The teacher noticed kids were slipping down the gravel hills, and asked me why I didn't teach them how to properly walk down the steps, this came a s a surprise, what came to me naturally with experience in the outdoors could be a teachable moment for kids that are not familiar with it.
+S: While working in China I did a multi-day backpacking trip along the Great Wall of China.
+My students were doing it for an award and I took that as an experiential learning, to throw them in the deep-end to see how they do, some of the students struggle and at the end of the trip one of teacher gave me some critique on how I could have done better.
+The teacher noticed kids were slipping down the gravel hills, and asked me why I didn't teach them how to properly walk down the steps, this came as a surprise, what came to me naturally with experience in the outdoors could be a teachable moment for kids that are not familiar with it.
 This helped me reflect on things I do naturally that other might not know.

 T:  I reflected on the critique and decided to bit a little bit more hands on with future students.

 A: I tried to be more attentive to students and apply teach them when given the opportunity.
 I would teach prior to the activity

 R: I gained a better awareness on my leadership skills and the skills of my students when I should step in to teach.

 1. Tell the story of the last time you had to apologize to someone